joshlucem/AirwaveChat/README.md

 ---

 **AirwaveChat** is a radio chat plugin for Paper/Spigot/Folia 1.20.4+ servers, developed by **@joshlucem**.
-It allows players to communicate on private frequencies with realistic features like proximity chat, signal degradation, and radio static effects.
+It lets players communicate over private frequencies with realistic radio behavior: proximity chat, signal degradation, and convincing static.

 ---

 ## Download
-You can always download the latest version of AirwaveChat from the [Releases page](https://github.com/joshlucem/AirwaveChat/releases).
+Get the latest build from the [Releases page](https://github.com/joshlucem/AirwaveChat/releases).

 ## Features
 - 🔊 **Proximity-based chat** with configurable distance limits